 You need to choose the designs or themes.
-There are many WooCommerce friendly themes available on WordPress repository for free as well as leading WordPress Theme Marketplaces like Mojo, Themeforest, Woothemes, etc.
+There are many WooCommerce-friendly themes available on the WordPress repository for free as well as leading WordPress Theme Marketplaces like Mojo, Themeforest, Woothemes, etc.

 While choosing a design you have to make sure that it adheres to all your WooCommerce requirements.
 Some themes provide some additional inbuilt functions like Ajax Search, Product Display Layout, Product Browsing, etc. Please make sure that the theme has good inbuilt customization options.

 One of the important considerations here is to make sure that the theme should be compatible with other Woocommerce extensions and add-ons that you want to use to achieve your eCommerce objectives.